iaeiou/blue-plankton-2/content/posts/wildlife.md

 Like Remy, this rat had good taste.

 I didn't think much of it.
-Soon, in the spring, I found out that Remy had decided to make a nest and move the whole family into some piping below the deck.
-The deck overlooked a sloping hill -- so the Remy clan was holed up about a story below the deck.
+Soon, in the spring, I found out that Remy had decided to make a nest in some piping below the deck. __The deck overlooked a sloping hill -- so the Remy clan -- including little rat _bébés --_ was holed up about a story below the deck.

 Turns out that rats inhabit the marshy area a couple of miles from the mountain.
 When the ice thaws they head to higher ground.